Did your accessibility testing tools provide accurate results?

 Steps to take

 - Quick check: Use a tool to quickly check for common errors in your browser.
-You can use HTML CodeSniffer, aXe, Lighthouse Accessibility Audit, or WAVE.
+You can use HTML CodeSniffer, aXe, Lighthouse Accessibility Audit, Accessibility Insights, or WAVE.

 - Continuous integration: Use a tool like AccessLint to find accessibility issues in your GitHub pull requests.